jt-github/elevate/README.md

+#elevate

-**Run elevated commands from a regular Windows Command Prompt (no need to Run As AdministratEver had the need to quickly run a command without needing to leave your current Command Prompt window?
+**Run elevated commands from a regular Windows Command Prompt (no need to Run As AdministratEver)**

+Ever wanted to quickly run a command that requires elevation without leaving your current Command Prompt window?
 Jealous of your Linux friends who have sudo and su?
 Well, this isn't anywhere near as good as either of those, but it's a step in the right direction!
-Using one of the elevate commands will pop open a new *elevated* PowerShell window so you can quickly run a simple command or even a batch file or PowerShell (PS1) script.ddfasdf
+Using one of the elevate batch commands will open a new *elevated* PowerShell window so you can quickly run a simple command or even a batch file or PowerShell (PS1) script.

-Note that this will, however, activate the User Account Control (UAC) popup to confirm the action, but pressing left-arrow followed by Enter will quickly confirm the action.
+Note that this will, however, activate the protected User Account Control (UAC) window to confirm the action, but pressing left-arrow followed by Enter will quickly confirm the action.

-Any of the batch files can be run without arguments to simply open an elevated PowerShell window to allow arbitrary commands to be run.
+Run any of the batch files without arguments to simply open an elevated PowerShell window where arbitrary commands can be run.

-Otherwise, follow the batch file name with a filename<sup>1</sup> or commands and arguments and those will be run in an elevated window.
+Follow an elevate command with a file path<sup>1</sup> to an executable, batch file, PowerShell command or PowerShell script, or just an  arbitrary command (with arguments) and it will be run in an elevated PowerShell window.

 ##elevate.bat
-Run a command, batch file or PowerShell file in an elevated PowerShell window, capture the results and spit them out in the initial command window.
+Captures the results and outputs them to the initial command window.

 ##elevatep.bat
-Run a command, batch file or PowerShell file in an elevated PowerShell window and then pause (does not capture any results).
+Pauses (does not capture any results) after completion.

 ##elevatex.bat
-Run command, batch file or PowerShell file in an elevated PowerShell window and keep the PowerShell window open for more work.
+Keeps the PowerShell window open for more work after completion.

 ###Example:
 `elevate dir C:\users\some_user_you_dont_normally_have_access_to`

-<sup>1</sup> Any filenames must be fully qualified since the PowerShell window opens as Administrator in the C:\Windows\System32 folder.
+<sup>1</sup> All file paths must be fully qualified since the PowerShell window opens as Administrator in the C:\Windows\System32 folder.
+Check out [%~dp0 and other similar batch expansions](http://stackoverflow.com/questions/5034076/what-does-dp0-mean-and-how-does-it-work) to work with current path.